Jake Kumerow: D-III to NFL with help from cousin Joey (Bosa)

 The 6-foot-7, 264-pound Eric Kumerow was a highly recruited prospect who had a standout career at Ohio State as a defensive end/outside linebacker.
 The Dolphins drafted him in the first round.
 That's where he met John Bosa, who was the Dolphins' first-round pick a year earlier.

 Kumerow introduced Bosa to his sister, Cheryl.
-The two were married, and two football families became one.
+The two got married, and two football families became one.

 Unlike his father, uncle and cousin, Jake gravitated toward to the offensive side of the ball.